-2.4 Ushering/Front of House Duties
+2.4 Ushering and bar/Front of House Duties

 Graduate Productions are presented for seven performances (including one mid-week matinee) twice per term.
-Each first year student acts as an usher for two performances of each production, and will have an opportunity to observe the production on at least one occasion.
+Each first year student acts as a volunteer usher and bar operator for two-three performances of each production and will have an opportunity to observe the production on at least one occasion.
+If through scheduling a student is not assigned inside the theatre for any of the performances, alternative arrangements will be made for the student to see the show.
 Ushers work under the supervision of the Venue Manager and Front of House training is provided to all first year students by the Venue Manager at the beginning of Term One.
 Students acting as Ushers for matinee performances will be excused from classes as required.